Gretna, Florida

 Gretna is a city in Gadsden County, Florida, United States.
+It is part of the Tallahassee, Florida Metropolitan Statistical Area.
+The majority of the population is African American, and as of the 2020 census, had 1,357 residents, down from 1,460 at the 2010 census.

-The population was 1,460 as of the 2010 census, down from 1,709 at the 2000 census.
-It is on U.S. 90 approximately 8 mi south of the Florida-Georgia border.
+The city is on U.S. 90, approximately 8 mi south of the Florida-Georgia border.

-Gretna is part of the Tallahassee, Florida Metropolitan Statistical Area.
+History

+The Gretna settlement was established in 1897 by Humphrey Company, and it was platted as a town in 1905.
+R. A. Gray served as principal at the Gretna School.
+Sunny Dell Baptist Church and school served the community until Gretna School was built in 1908.
+A historical marker commemorates its history.
+The City of Gretna was officially incorporated as a municipality in 1909.

+The Florida Archives have photographs from Gretna including the Sunny Dell school, Presbyterian church, and W.P.
+Humphrey Company buildings including its turpentine still.

+The Colored American Appeal was a Republican Party affiliated newspaper serving the community.
+Florida A&M University and its business school led by Sybil C. Mobley in nearby Tallahassee, Florida announced a rehabilitation program for the majority African American community in 1974.

 Geography

-Gretna is in west-central Gadsden County at 30°36′56″N 84°39′45″W (30.615598, –84.662457).
+The City of Gretna is in west-central Gadsden County on the Florida Panhandle in North Florida, and its approximate coordinates is located at 30°36′56″N 84°39′45″W (30.615598, –84.662457).

 The city limits have expanded south and west 5 mi to encompass part of Interstate 10; the city is now bordered on the south by Greensboro.

 U.S. Route 90 passes through Gretna as Main Street; it leads southeast 5 mi to Quincy, the Gadsden County seat, and northwest 14 mi to Chattahoochee.

 Interstate 10 passes through the southwest part of Gretna, with access from Exit 174 (Florida State Road 12).
 I-10 leads east 28 mi to Tallahassee and west 160 mi to Pensacola.
 SR 12 leads southwest 24 mi to Bristol, and SR 65 leads south 17 mi to Hosford.

 According to the United States Census Bureau, the city of Gretna has a total area of 15.6 km2, of which 0.02 sqkm, or 0.13%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Gretna has a humid subtropical climate zone (Cfa).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 1,357 people, 465 households, and 253 families residing in the city.
+As of the 2020 United States census, there were 1,357 people, 497 households, and 259 families residing in the city.

+As of the 2010 United States census, there were 1,460 people, 481 households, and 394 families residing in the city.